 In South Korea, there is no statutory requirement for employers to provide paid sick leave.
 Eligibility and compensation for sick leave are typically determined by individual company policies.
 Employers may require medical certificates to validate the need for sick leave, depending on internal regulations.

 South Korean employment contracts grant a minimum of 11 days of paid leave per year after 1 year of service, plus public holidays.
 This increases to 15 days after 2-3 years, and from the third year onward, an additional day is added every 2 years, with a cap at 25 days.
-Unused leave does not automatically carry over to the next year unless specified by company policy.
+Carryover of unused leave is at the employer's discretion.

 In South Korea, pregnant employees receive 90 days of paid maternity leave, extendable to 120 days for complex births.
 This leave, covering 45 days before and after the due date, is funded by a combination of Social Security and employer contributions.